 I have not seen the movie so I cannot compare the book towards it.
 However, I have heard that the movie is good but lacks in the scriptural content.
 Angela Hunt uses tons of scripture references (but not overwhelming!) and lots of historical contexts.
 She also includes a bibliography of her sources that can be found at the back of the book.

 When it comes to the resurrection of Jesus Christ, it sounds pretty crazy.
 I mean, how on earth can that happen?
 People don’t just come back to life unless it’s in a movie or something, right?
 Except, Jesus actually did.

-When it comes to the fact that Jesus literally and physically died and will return again caused unbelievers to not understand and Jews would have to admit that they completely missed the messiah that they had been waiting for.
+When it comes to the fact that Jesus literally and physically died and will return again caused unbelievers do not understand and Jews would have to admit that they completely missed the Messiah that they had been waiting for.

 Being a Tribune means that Clavius is surrounded by death and can be cruel.
 He doesn’t believe in God.
 Clavius also has a fascination with Rachel who teaches him about God, and eventually Jesus Christ.
 He is responsible for having put Jesus Christ upon the cross.
 When it’s discovered that the body is missing, Clavius goes on a hunt only to discover more questions to his answers.

 As Clavius searches for the truth, he wrestles with the following objections:

 - The disciples stole Jesus’ body and lied about it.